QSD-Group/EXPOsan/exposan/pm2_ecorecover/README.rst

 Summary
 -------
 This module is used to calibrate and validate the Phototrophic-Mixotrophic Process Model (PM2; ``qsdsan.processes.PM2``) using the continuous online monitoring data from the EcoRecover plant.
+Note that the package `optuna <https://optuna.org/>`_ is needed to run the calibration script.

 .. figure:: ./readme_figures/pm2_ecorecover.svg